by Franz J. Sauer

 Although Christian Nell emphasizes that he did not poach any clients from his previous employer, a few sought him out after his relatively short departure—and soon found him.
 “Hartmut Kargl personally entrusted me with his considerable fleet, and because he was very satisfied with my work, he recommended me within the scene.”

-Historic cars—mainly restored BMWs—were also displayed at Ennstal Classic events, provided they were not already shining on the participant field.
+Historic cars—mainly restored BMWs—were also displayed at Ennstal-Classic events, provided they were not already shining on the participant field.

 An exceptionally rare Mercedes SSK from a highly prominent owner.
 Meticulously restored and reconstructed with great care, the car only came into Christian Nell’s hands after he had already completed several notable reference restorations.